SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Setting

 \subsection{Mathematical background}

 \textbf{Diffusion models:} Diffusion models \citep{sohl-dickstein.2015, song.2019, ho.2020, song.2021} define a generative process by perturbing data through a forward noising scheme and then learning a reverse procedure.
-(1)~The \textit{forward process} begins from data samples $x_0 \sim P_X$ and evolves according to a Markovian stochastic differential equation (SDE) indexed by a diffusion time $u \in [0,1]$ via where $f$ is the drift term, $g$ the diffusion coefficient, and $w_u$ a Wiener process, i.e., a Brownian motion with independent Gaussian increments $W_{u+\Delta} - W_u \sim \mathcal{N}(0,\Delta I))$.
+(1)~The \emph{forward process} begins from data samples $x_0 \sim P_X$ and evolves according to a Markovian stochastic differential equation (SDE) indexed by a diffusion time $u \in [0,1]$ via $\mathrm{d}x = f(x,u)\,\mathrm{d}u+g(u)\,\mathrm{d}w_u$, where $f$ is the drift term, $g$ the diffusion coefficient, and $w_u$ a Wiener process, i.e., a Brownian motion with independent Gaussian increments $W_{u+\Delta} - W_u \sim \mathcal{N}(0,\Delta I))$.
 As $u$ increases, the distribution $P_u$ converges to a tractable noise distribution, typically Gaussian.
 (2)~By reversing the process, one can then sample from the original distribution.
-Under mild regularity conditions, the reverse-time dynamics satisfy

-where $\bar{w}_u$ is a reverse-time Wiener process and $\nabla_x\log p_u(x)$ the score function, i.e., the gradient of the log density at noise level $u$.
+Under mild regularity conditions, the reverse-time dynamics satisfy $\mathrm{d}x=\Big[f(x,u) - g(u)^2 \nabla_x \log p_u(x) \Big] \mathrm{d}u + g(u)\, \mathrm{d} \bar{w}_u,$ where $\bar{w}_u$ is a reverse-time Wiener process and $\nabla_x\log p_u(x)$ the score function, i.e., the gradient of the log density at noise level $u$.
 Because the score function is unknown, a neural network $\mu_\theta(x,u)$ is trained via score-matching to approximate $\nabla_x \log p_u(x)$.
 Once trained, the model can approximate the reverse SDE and transform Gaussian noise into samples from the target distribution.

 The above diffusion model provides a tractable approximation to maximum likelihood and underlies a broad family of generative models.
 However, in its standard form, it cannot model mixed-type variables (continuous or discrete), because of which extensions such as TabDiff~\citep{shi.2024} are used.
-More importantly for our setting, while there are some extensions to medical settings \citep{ma.2024, amad.2025, ma.2025}, there is \textit{no} diffusion model to capture the censoring mechanism in survival data, which motivates the need for a tailored method.
+More importantly for our setting, while there are some extensions to medical settings \citep{ma.2024, amad.2025, ma.2025}, there is \emph{no} end-to-end diffusion model to capture the censoring mechanism in survival data, which motivates the need for a tailored method.